lindavin/github-rest-typescript/README.md

 dotenvx run -- ts-node src/environment.ts
 ```

-This repo shows have to fetch files using GitHub's REST API and a GitHub app.
+This repo shows have to fetch files using GitHub's REST API, a GitHub app, and nodejs.
+and typescript.
 For authentication, you'll need to:
 1. create a new GitHub app and
   1. install it your account